e-Learning Blog

 4-3.
 Operational Support

-We will hold a seminar on how to use Moodle.
+We will hold a seminar on the basic usage of Moodle.

-The lecture will be conducted in a web conference system (such as Zoom) and is expected to last about 4 hours per day.
-The explanation will cover preparation, user registration, course registration, creating quizzes, downloading grades, and creating surveys.
+It is expected to be in a lecture format using a web conferencing system (such as Zoom) for about 4 hours a day.
+The content will cover preparation, user registration, course registration, quiz creation, downloading grades, and creating surveys.

 We will create a tutorial manual on how to use Moodle.